equinor/res2df/docs/usage/fipreports.rst

 fipreports
 ----------

-fipreports is a parser for the Eclipse PRT output file, extracting data from these tables:
+fipreports is a parser for the PRT output file, extracting data from these tables:

 .. literalinclude:: fipreports-example.txt